splunk/public-o11y-docs/alerts-detectors-notifications/autodetect-list.rst

 Service error rate
 ^^^^^^^^^^^^^^^^^^^^^^^

 - Description: Alerts when a sudden change in service error rate occurs.
 By default, the alert fires when the error rate in the last ten minutes (current window) exceeds the baseline of the preceding hour (historical window) by more than 100%.
-The alert clears when the latency goes back to less than 80% above the norm.
+The alert clears when the error rate goes back to less than 80% above the norm.
 - SignalFlow function: See the function in :new-page:`SignalFlow library <https://github.com/signalfx/signalflow-library/blob/master/library/signalfx/detectors/autodetect/apm/errors.flow>` repository on GitHub.

 The following table shows customizable arguments for this detector.
 To learn how to use and customize AutoDetect detectors, see :ref:`autodetect`.